Automated Tests

 A user session timing out while running the test.

 This could be because there are some issues with data or there could be a large number of images and volumes that caused docker to crash.
-We recommend cleaning all the docker data to be able to start afresh and clean.
-It is important, however, to note that these commands will delete everything.
-And the e2e tests might take a little longer to run because all the images need to be downloaded again.
+To resolve this, it’s recommended to clean all docker data for a fresh start.
+Note that these commands will delete everything.
+The e2e tests might take a little longer to run because all the images need to be downloaded again.

 Try running the following commands: